umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 Now our basic parts of the editor is done namely:

-- The package manifest, telling Umbraco what to lod
+- The package manifest, telling Umbraco what to load
 - The html view for the editor
 - The controller for wiring up the editor with angular.